 Anna Khachatrian Kulidjian, MD, is an orthopedic surgeon who specializes in orthopedic oncology, adult joint reconstruction and limb preservation surgery.
-She is a member of the Scripps Clinic orthopedic surgery team as well as the director of the Orthopedic Oncology Program at Scripps MD Anderson Cancer Center.
+She is a member of the Scripps Clinic orthopedic surgery team as well as the director of the Orthopedic Oncology Program.
 Dr. Kulidjian’s clinical practice focuses on joint reconstruction and limb preservation surgery of upper and lower extremities.
 She treats pediatric and adult patients with sarcomas and benign tumors of bone and soft tissues including muscle, fascia, fat and skin, as well as metastatic disease.

 Dr. Kulidjian also performs primary and revision knee and hip replacements using advanced technologies and minimally invasive techniques.
 She has extensive experience restoring limb function through complex reconstructions.